Kurdish nationalism

-Kurdish nationalism (کوردایەتی) is a nationalist political movement which asserts that Kurds are a nation and espouses the creation of an independent Kurdistan from Iran, Iraq, Syria and Turkey.
+Kurdish nationalism (کوردایەتی) is a nationalist political movement which asserts that Kurds are a nation and espouses the creation of an independent Kurdistan from Iran, Iraq, Syria, and Turkey.

 Early Kurdish nationalism had its roots in the Ottoman Empire, within which Kurds were a significant ethnic group.
 With the partitioning of the Ottoman Empire, its Kurdish-majority territories were divided between the newly formed states of Turkey, Iraq, and Syria, making Kurds a significant ethnic minority in each state.
-Kurdish nationalist movements have long been suppressed by Turkey and the states of Iraq, Iran and Syria, all of whom fear a potential independent Kurdistan.
+Kurdish nationalist movements have long been suppressed by Turkey and in the states of Iran, Iraq, and Syria.

-Since the 1970s, Iraqi Kurds have pursued the goal of greater autonomy and even outright independence against the Iraqi nationalist Ba'ath Party regimes, which responded with brutal repression, including the massacre of 182,000 Kurds in the Anfal genocide.
-The Kurdish–Turkish conflict, where Kurdish armed groups have fought against the Turkish nationalism of the state, has been ongoing since 1984.
-After the 1991 uprisings in Iraq, NATO enforced the Iraqi no-fly zones which included over much of Iraqi Kurdistan, facilitating autonomy and self-government outside the control of the Iraqi government.
+Since the 1970s, Iraqi Kurds have pursued the goal of greater autonomy and even outright independence against the Iraqi nationalist Ba'ath Party regimes, which responded with brutal repression, including the massacre of 50,000-100,000 Kurds in the Anfal campaign.
+The Kurdish–Turkish conflict, where Kurdish armed groups have fought against the state, has been ongoing since 1984.
+After the 1991 uprisings in Iraq, the United Nations enforced the Iraqi no-fly zones under Security Council Resolution 688, which included much of Iraqi Kurdistan, facilitating autonomy and self-government outside the control of the Iraqi government.
 After the 2003 invasion of Iraq that ousted Saddam Hussein, the Kurdistan Regional Government was established, enjoying a great measure of self-governance but stopping short of full independence.
-The Syrian Kurdish Democratic Union Party is prominent in the Autonomous Administration of North and East Syria, but rejects of both Kurdish nationalism and the Arab nationalist state ideology of the Syrian government.
-The Iran-PJAK conflict is waged between Iranian Kurds and the Iranian nationalist state of Iran.

 History

-Devastation from the war, as well as “looting and destruction of crops by Russian, Ottoman, and British [troops]... caused severe famine in the area”.In such dire conditions, it was the central focus of all tribal leaders to rebuild their village/tribal infrastructure in order to provide for their own people.
+Devastation from the war, as well as "looting and destruction of crops by Russian, Ottoman, and British [troops]... caused severe famine in the area".In such dire conditions, it was the central focus of all tribal leaders to rebuild their village/tribal infrastructure in order to provide for their own people.
 Major nationalist or political movements were not foremost in their minds; survival was the necessity.

-The only chance that a Kurdish state would be formed was the revolt against the newly emerged Turkish Republic was Skeikh Ubeydullah but this was short lived, because the revolt was never strategic nor unified in a Kurdistan sense.
+The only chance that a Kurdish state would be formed was the revolt against the newly emerged Turkish Republic was Sheikh Ubeydullah but this was short lived, because the revolt was never strategic nor unified in a Kurdistan sense.